AdamCSmithCWS/CWS_National_Harvest_Survey/README.md

 This archive contains all of the code and data required to recreate the Canadian Wildlife Service analyses of the National Harvest Survey up to the 2021-2022 hunting season v2021.

+## Release v2022
+The repository includes the code, data and results from v2022, spanning all annual hunting seasons from 1975-1976 to 2022-2023 inclusive.
+This release is archived along with the results files, in release v2022, finalized on June 13, 2024.

 ## Release v2021
 The repository includes the code, data and results from v2021, spanning all annual hunting seasons from 1975-1976 to 2021-2022 inclusive.
 This release is archived along with the results files, in release v2021, finalized on June 21, 2023.